marfre001/YoutubeDownloader/README.md

 - **Simple & Intuitive GUI**: A clean and modern interface that is easy for anyone to use.
 - **Video & Audio Downloads**: Choose between downloading a full video (`MP4`) or extracting just the audio (`MP3`).
+- **🚀 Automatic Updates**: Automatically checks for and installs the latest version of the core `yt-dlp` downloader on startup to keep up with YouTube's changes.
+- **🔎 Dynamic Format Checking**: Fetches the actual available video qualities for a specific URL, preventing "format not available" errors.
+- **📱 Responsive & Scrollable Interface**: The GUI adapts to different screen sizes and becomes scrollable if the content doesn't fit, ensuring usability on laptops and smaller displays.
 - **Quality Selection**:
-    - **Video**: Select from various resolutions, from 360p up to 4K.
+    - **Video**: Select from a dynamically generated list of available resolutions for that specific video.
     - **Audio**: Choose your desired MP3 bitrate, from 32kbps to 320kbps.
-- **Custom Filenames**: Optionally set a custom name for your downloaded files.
-- **Destination Picker**: Easily browse and select the folder where you want to save your files.
+- **Custom Filenames & Destination**: Optionally set a custom name and choose the folder where you want to save your files.
 - **Real-time Progress**: Monitor download progress with a visual progress bar and a detailed status label.
 - **Activity Log**: A log window shows detailed messages from `yt-dlp`, useful for status updates and troubleshooting.
 - **Standalone & Portable**: The application runs from a self-contained folder using an embedded Python interpreter, requiring no prior Python installation on the user's system.